-Policies and procedures adopted for the induction and training of Trustees and which they replie again making the draw by again englisher on the second of the
+Policies and procedures adopted for the induction and training of Trustees

-The Trustees held 4 full board meetings during this period.
-No meetings were held from March to the end of the academic year as a result of the school being closed due to COVID-19.
-The CEO and Chair remained in contact during this period by email and telephone, the Chair kept Trustees updated by email.
+The Trustees held 7 full board meetings during this period.
+All meetings were held virtually this year because of COVID-19 restrictions and compliance with the school's risk assessments to ensure the safety of the staff and students.
+The CEO and Chair remained in regular contact during this period by email and telephone, the Chair also kept Trustees updated of any matters by email.